gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

 <a name="withEntitiesLocalSort"></a>

 ## withEntitiesLocalSort(config)
-<p>Generates necessary state, computed and methods for sorting locally entities in the store.
-Requires withEntities to be present before this function</p>
+<p>Generates necessary state, computed and methods for sorting locally entities in the store.</p>
+<p>Requires withEntities to be present before this function</p>

 **Kind**: global function